SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ## The Weekend Conclusion

-This is still a crummy little blog that nobody reads, and I'm ok with that.
+This is still a crummy little blog that nobody reads, and I'm still ok with that.

 There are a few links, probably from the comment sections of a few blogs we're I've dropped in to say something.
-Not interested in doing promotion work, or monetization.  _Might_ look into Google Ads and some minor promotion someday, once I get the stylesheet stuff straightened out, but also maybe not.
+Not interested in doing promotion work, or monetization.
+_Might_ look into Google Ads and some minor promotion someday, once I get the stylesheet stuff straightened out, but also maybe not.
 So don't hold your breath on that.

 To my spammers: You are hopeless.
+You'll never make it past moderation.
 Move along.

 To my readers (all 3 of you, excluding my spouse, my cat, and myself): Thanks for reading.
 I'm gratified at the couple of you that have expressed interest.
 Please feel free to